siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 006 Recognition Steers.md

 familiar, as wrong.
 The loop is already turning.
 Deliberation refines that turn.
 It does not initiate it.

+This is what lets a tennis player react on time.
+The player does not first calculate the serve in propositions and only then move.
+Angle, speed, rhythm, spin, and prior imprint are taken up quickly enough for the body to turn, set, and answer.
+That is not something other than recognition.
+It is recognition deep enough and nuanced enough to steer before language can catch up.

 This means the question of how a self finds its way in the world is answered first by recognition, not by reasoning.
 The self moves through what it can resonate with.